Freiberg University of Mining and Technology: Programs

 The university offers programs taught in German, as well as international programs entirely taught in English.
-All in all, there are 75 programs.
+All in all, there are 68 programs.
 Among those are unique ones, such as Applied Natural Sciences, Industrial Archeology, Mine-Surveying, and Chemistry (Diplom), which are taught in German.

-Admission to all programs from Bachelor through Ph.D. is performance-based and without tuition fees (as usual for consecutive studies at German public universities); students pay a registration fee of 94€ per semester, of which 7€ is dedicated solely to the Student Body (Council).
+Admission to all programs from Bachelor through Ph.D. is performance-based and without tuition fees (as usual for consecutive studies at German public universities); students pay a registration fee of €107 per semester, of which €10 are dedicated solely to the Student Body (Council).

-13 masters programs (date: WS 2022/23) are taught in English:
+14 Master's programs (date: WS 2025/26) are taught in English: